devth/devth.github.com/_posts/2014-10-05-on-learning.md

 done it so many times you have it down, the thought pattern is very strong.

 Study and focus intently, then take a break to allow the brain's diffuse mode to help you out with your conceptual understanding.
-"Neural mortar has a change to dry".
+"Neural mortar has a chance to dry".

 ## Memory